GuruMaps/iOSManual/04-tips-and-tricks-and-troubleshooting.md

 In addition to iTunes sync, there is another handy way to upload your offline maps using the iOS Files app:
 1. Put the file with the created offline map, in .sqlitedb/.mbtiles format, in the Files/iCloud drive on your computer.
 2. Open the Files app on your iOS device and wait until the file you placed there is synchronized automatically between the devices.
-3. Select the offline map you would like to import and tap the  icon, then select "Copy to Galileo" option to initiate the import process.
+3. Select the offline map you would like to import and tap the  icon, then select "Copy to Guru Maps" option to initiate the import process.

 #### Using offline maps